 The Foundations of Holistic Health certificate program is designed for students interested in exploring the realm of complementary healing.
-All courses are available through distance technologies, including on-line or live video.
+Most courses are available through distance technologies, including online or live video.
 Required courses may be taken over a maximum of three years.

 Holistic health offers an integrated approach to health and well being.
 The School of Nursing Foundations of Holistic Health certificate program introduces students to the importance of addressing the intellectual, emotional, physical, and spiritual dimensions of health.
 The courses will examine foundational principles of holism; the basic philosophies, diagnostic techniques, and healing methods offered by many complementary healing modalities; benefits and challenges of alternative therapies; and the activities, attitudes, and choices that lead to whole and integrated health over a lifetime.